 Its discoverability, or how easy it is to use without guidance, remains high.
 And behind the scenes, Google is constantly programming to better learn and provide for their users.
 In 2004, Google launched the first iteration of predictive search and has since expanded this to other features, like predictive text in emails.
 In 2017, Google got rid of its advanced search feature because no one needed it.
 The search tool was smart enough to understand if your “cats near me” search meant adoption shelters or Broadway’s Andrew Lloyd Webber.

-Google shows us that a delightful user experience is not just what the user sees.
-It’s what they get: value, personalization, and needs met.
-And a lot of that work takes place beyond usability and behind the UI.
+Google demonstrates that a delightful user experience vs usability is not just about what the user sees—it’s about what they get: value, personalization, and having their needs met.
+And a lot of that work happens beyond usability vs UX and behind the UI.

 So if we were to distill the purpose of these three fundamentals into three words: ease, functionality, and delight.